jtristan/CS1_2022/Homework/HW7/P1/statement.md

 Reading these commands should cause your program to do the following, respectively:
 1. Create a new stack of capacity 100 (and don't print anything).
-2. Pop from the stack and the print the popped value on its own line.
+2. Pop from the stack and print the popped value on its own line.
 3. Test whether the stack is empty, printing <code>True</code> or <code>False</code> on its own line.
 4. Push the integer <code>n</code> onto the stack (and don't print anything).